rlossec/Clothing_AI_recommendation/README.md

 - [GDPR Registry](https://github.com/rlossec/Clothing_AI_recommendation/blob/master/registre_rgpd.docx): The GDPR registry lists the legal and ethical issues related to the project, especially those related to model biases and the collection of personal data.

-- [COMEX Presentation](https://github.com/rlossec/Clothing_AI_recommendation/blob/master/presentation.pptx): The PowerPoint presentation for the project.
+- [Presentation](https://github.com/rlossec/Clothing_AI_recommendation/blob/master/presentation.pptx): The PowerPoint presentation for the project.

 ## Highlighted Skills